Najee Harris Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

-- Harris has run for a team-leading 479 yards on 128 attempts (68.4 yards per game) while scoring three touchdowns.
+- Harris has taken 128 carries for a team-leading 479 rushing yards (68.4 per game) with three touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Bears.